-After giving effect to the Stock Split, the Conversion and this offering, Standard General and its affiliates will hold approximately % of our common stock (or % if the underwriters fully exercise their options to purchase additional shares of common stock in this offering) and will have the ability to acquire an additional shares of our common stock pursuant to the Standard General Warrants.
+Assuming that no shares of our common stock are purchased pursuant to the Anchor Order, after giving effect to the Stock Split, the Conversion and this offering, Standard General will own approximately % of our common stock (or owned by Fort George, for which Standard General is a sub-advisor.
+Assuming an aggregate of \$40 million of our common stock is purchased by Standard General and Fort George pursuant to the Anchor Order, after giving effect to the Stock Split, the Conversion and this offering, Standard General will own approximately % of our common stock and will also have investment and voting control over an additional % of our common stock owned by Fort George.
 Standard General will also own 100% of our issued and outstanding non-voting common stock following this offering.
 Our non-voting common stock, which is identical to the common stock, with the exception of voting rights, is convertible into shares of our common stock on a one-for-one basis at the sole discretion of our board of directors at any time after the completion of this offering.
-Further, after giving effect to the Stock Split, Conversion and this offering, Thomas Helms, our Executive Chairman, will directly or indirectly hold approximately % of our common stock (or % if the underwriters fully exercise their options to purchase additional shares of common stock in this offering).
-The existence of significant stockholders may have the effect of deterring hostile takeovers, delaying or preventing changes in control or changes in management, or limiting the ability of our other stockholders to approve transactions that they may deem to be in the best interests of our company.
+Further, assuming that no shares of our common stock are purchased pursuant to the Anchor Order, after giving effect to the Stock Split, Conversion and this offering, Thomas Helms, our Executive Chairman, will directly or indirectly hold approximately % of our common stock (or % if the underwriters fully exercise their options to purchase additional shares of common stock in this offering).
+Mr. Helms will own % of our common stock after giving effect to the Stock Split, the Conversion and this offering assuming \$40 million of our common stock is purchased pursuant to the Anchor Order.
+The existence of these and other significant stockholders may have the effect of deterring hostile takeovers, delaying or preventing changes in control or changes in management, or limiting the ability of our other stockholders to approve transactions that they may deem to be in the best interests of our company.
 In addition, our significant stockholders will be able to exert significant influence over the decision, if any, to authorize additional capital stock, which, if issued, could have a significant dilutive effect on holders of common stock.